Learn More

 Cold storage

-Cold storage for crypto keys refers to the practice of keeping private keys disconnected from the internet for extra security.
+Cold storage for bitcoin keys refers to the practice of keeping private keys disconnected from the internet for extra security.
 By storing private keys with cold storage solutions like hardware wallets, you minimize the risk of online hacks and data breaches.

 Hardware wallets